Idaho murder suspect wants trial moved after survey results say town will ‘burn the courthouse down’ if he’s acquitted - Local News 8

 Idaho murder suspect wants trial moved after survey results say town will ‘burn the courthouse down’ if he’s acquitted

-(CNN) — A hearing on Thursday is set to determine whether the trial of Bryan Kohberger, the man accused of killing four University of Idaho students in 2022, will be moved out of Latah County, a location his attorneys argued would be unable to provide an unbiased jury for the long-awaited trial.
+(CNN) — Lawyers for Bryan Kohberger, the man accused of killing four University of Idaho students in 2022, argued Thursday to move his trial out of Latah County, which they said would be unable to provide an unbiased jury for the long-awaited trial.

 The hearing is the latest update in a grinding two-year legal battle to get Kohberger’s case before a jury, which has seen numerous pretrial hearings and complaints of slowness from the victims’ families.
 The trial, which could see Kohberger face the death penalty, is currently set for June 2025.